-Table 6.32: Return codes of the CADMatch services
+Table 6.33: Return codes of the CADMatch services

-Code Description 0 Success -1 An invalid argument was provided. -2 An internal error occurred. -3 An internal time-out occurred. -4 Data acquisition took longer than allowed. -8 Not applicable, stereo quality must be at least Medium. -9 No valid license for the module. -10 New element could not be added as the maximum storage capacity of load carriers or regions of interest has been exceeded. -11 Sensor not connected, not supported or not ready.
+Code Description 0 Success -1 An invalid argument was provided. -2 An internal error occurred. -3 An internal timeout occurred. -4 Data acquisition took longer than allowed. -8 Not applicable, stereo quality must be at least Medium. -9 No valid license for the module. -10 New element could not be added as the maximum storage capacity of load carriers or regions of interest has been exceeded. -11 Sensor not connected, not supported or not ready.
 10 The maximum storage capacity of load carriers or regions of interest has been reached.
 11 Existing data was overwritten.
 100 The requested load carrier was not detected in the scene.
 101 None of the detected grasps is reachable.
 102 The detected load carrier is empty.
 103 All detected grasps are in collision.
 106 The list of returned grasps has been trimmed to the 100 best grasps.
+110 Hints for setting up the application, e.g. reducing the distance from the camera, setting a region of interest.
 151 The object template has a continuous symmetry.
-152 The given pose priors are outside the given region of interest or outside the image.
+152 The objects are outside the given region of interest, outside the load carrier or outside the image.
 153 No edges could be detected in the camera image.
 Check the Edge Sensitivity.
 999 Additional hints for application development